aj9045j/SpotYT/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
+Feel free to fork the repository, make enhancements, and submit pull requests.
+Let's make spotYT even better together!

+Feel free to reach out if you have any questions or suggestions.
+Let's create something amazing together!

 ---